-Since completing my training at The Rolf Institute in 2003, I have worked with a wide range of clients to achieve more with their bodies and recover from injury, overuse, and trauma.
+Since completing my training at the Dr. Ida Rolf Institute® in 2003, I have worked with a wide range of clients to achieve more with their bodies and recover from injury, overuse, and trauma.

 As a practitioner, I am interested in how subtle movement patterns and perception can powerfully shape structural relationships in the body.
 I incorporate methods of working that harness the body’s innate responsiveness and intelligence to create precise structural change.
 This results in an experience that is more comfortable and often longer-lasting than when change is forced on the body.